sf-wdi-25/toEatly/README.md

 Now you are on the `live_code` branch.
 You also have the solution branch, which you can access with `git checkout solution`

+Continue to follow the instructions on the README.md of `live_code`